Riaz-Hussain-Saifi/Simple-Web-Task/README.md

 # Simple Web Task - Personal Portfolio Website

 ## Project Overview
 This project is a simple multi-page website built using React components, with the goal of designing and developing a personal portfolio website.
-The website contains three main pages: Home, About, and Contact.
-Both **Custom CSS** and **Tailwind CSS** have been applied to ensure responsiveness and create an attractive user interface.
+The website contains three main pages: Home, About, and Contact. **Tailwind CSS** have been applied to ensure responsiveness and create an attractive user interface.

 ## Live Demo
 [Check out the live demo](https://riaz-hussain-saifi.github.io/Simple-Web-Task)